-Antibiotics are routinely used in rearing farms in three alternative ways.
-'Therapeutic use' is the treatment of a sick animal or a group of sick animals following diagnosis of a disease or an infection.
-'Prophylactic use' means the preventive use of antibiotics in healthy animals to prevent the onset of a disease or infection (World Health Organization 2017).
-The term 'metaphylaxis' is defined as the administration of antibiotics to a group of animals for a short period, in the case of infectious diseases, to prevent dissemination of illness despite the exhibition of clinical symptoms in a few animals (Economou and Gousia 2015).
-In rearing farms, it is often more practical to administer antimicrobials to the whole group through food or water, as implemented, for example, in poultry farming.
+Antibiotics are routinely used in breeding farms in three alternative ways.

+"Therapeutic use" is the treatment of a sick animal or a group of sick animals following diagnosis of a disease or an infection.
+"Prophylactic use" means the preventive use of antibiotics in healthy animals to prevent the onset of a disease or infection (World Health Organization 2017).
+The term "metaphylaxis" is defined as the administration of a drug to a group of animals after they have been diagnosed with a clinical disease, to treat sick animals and to prevent further spread of the disease (McEwen and Fedorka-Cray 2002).
+In farm animal breeding, it is often more practical to administer antimicrobials to the whole group through food or water, as implemented, for example, in poultry farming.
 Therefore, in metaphylactic treatment, antimicrobials are used for therapeutic purposes on sick animals and for prophylactic purposes on the remaining healthy animals of the group (McEwen and Fedorka-Cray 2002).